-- A therapy dog will visit the library Sunday, October 23 from 2 to 4 pm.
+- A therapy dog will visit the library Thursday, January 19 from 2 - 3 pm.

 The Center for the Study of 19th Century America defines its mission as follows: To acquire, preserve, and provide access to a wide range of primary and secondary materials in support of presenting researchers with a context to understand the times in which the Seventh-day Adventist Church began.